 Getting Legal Help in Santa Rosa

 Ending a long-term relationship, whether a marriage or otherwise, can be complicated.
 If you have questions about assets you share with your significant other, Beck Law P.C. can help you.
 The family law attorneys at Beck Law P.C. can answer your questions and help you determine the best legal strategy given your unique circumstances.
-For a free consultation regarding division of assets, or any other family law question, contact Beck Law P.C. at 707-576-7175 or visit us online.
+For a consultation regarding division of assets, or any other family law question, contact Beck Law P.C. at 707-576-7175 or visit us online.

 See Related Blog Posts: